apache/sqoop/docs/src/site/sphinx/Connectors.rst

 1. *Table name* and *Table SQL statement* are mutually exclusive.
 If *Table name* is provided, the *Table SQL statement* should not be provided.
 If *Table SQL statement* is provided then *Table name* should not be provided.
 2. *Table column names* should be provided only if *Table name* is provided.
+3. If there are columns with similar names, column aliases are required.
+For example: ``SELECT table1.id as "i", table2.id as "j" FROM table1 INNER JOIN table2 ON table1.id = table2.id``.

 **TO Job Configuration**
 ++++++++++++++++++++++++